Dav1216/DispatchPool/README.md

-# Fault-tolerant distributed task pool in modern C++ with POSIX message queues and signal-driven crash recovery
+# Fault-tolerant distributed process pool in C++ with POSIX message queues and signal-driven crash recovery

 A fault-tolerant task dispatcher written from scratch in C++ using forked UNIX processes and POSIX message queues.
 It distributes CPU-bound jobs (like `fib(n)`) to worker processes.
 If a worker crashes mid-task, the system detects the failure via `SIGCHLD`, resends the job, and spawns a replacement — ensuring no job is lost.